Acliad/irex-kikit/readme.md

 # IRex KiCad Kit

-A collection of templates, settings, etc. that I regularly use for KiCad.
+A collection of workflow helpers, templates, settings, etc. that I regularly use for KiCad.

+# Tools
+**TODO: Add links to tools readmes**

 # ☑️ TODOs And Wants
 - Create a way to auto-sync updated Drawing Page templates to embedded files in project templates